Skip to main content

 helm registry login registry.tecnisys.com.br -u <usuario@tecnisys...>

-When you run the command, the terminal will prompt for a password:
+When running the command, the terminal will request the password:

 Password:

-Enter the CLI secret / token from step 1.
+Enter the CLI Secret / token obtained in step 1.

-If authentication succeeds, Helm prints a login confirmation; from then on you can list and install charts available in the registry.
+If authentication completes successfully, Helm will display a login confirmation, and from then on you will be able to query and install charts available in the registry.

 Note

-Registry credentials must be obtained from Tecnisys.
-If you do not yet have access, contact the responsible team to request an authorized user and CLI credential.
+Registry access credentials must be obtained from Tecnisys.
+If you do not yet have access, contact the responsible team to request your authorized user and CLI credential.

-2. After authentication, verify access by showing an example chart:
+2. Validation via Helm CLI — After authentication, verify access by listing an example chart:

 Terminal input